-Nowadays, financial crimes related to online payments are on the rise, and these crimes are becoming more and more complex with the advancement of technology.
+Nowadays, financial crimes related to online payments are on the rise, and these crimes are becoming more complex with the advancement of technology.
 With the effect of COVID-19, online payment services are used frequently, especially these days, and so these services are developing.
-It is an undeniable fact that while services have improved this much, so has online payment fraud.
+It is undeniable that while services have improved this much, so has online payment fraud.
 There are many ways and types of Online Payment Fraud to happen.
 Also, there are many ways to prevent these crimes.
 In this article, you can learn what Online Payment Fraud is and how to combat these crimes.

 What Are Online Payment Fraud?

 Any illegal online transactions performed by a cybercriminal are called Online Payment Fraud.
 Online payment fraud can also be called e-commerce payment fraud.
 Victimized online customers often suffer from their money, sensitive information, or personal property.
 Online payment fraud has become more common after e-commerce platforms have become so popular.
-People do not have to spend too much time on what they will buy through online payment services, and they prefer very often because of these facilities.
-Cybercriminals use many methods to capture information that people enter on sites while shopping, such as credit card information.
+People do not have to spend too much time on what they will buy through online payment services, and they often prefer these facilities.
+Cybercriminals use many methods to capture information people enter on sites while shopping, such as credit card information.
 Businesses also need to take precautions against these frauds to protect themselves, protect their customers, and provide them with the best experience.

 Types of Online Payment Fraud

 Criminals use many ways to commit Online Payment Fraud.
 With the development of technology, the methods they use are increasing and developing; some of these ways are:

 With this method, cybercriminals open a legitimate merchant account and collect the credit cards they stole.
 After committing a fraudulent transaction, cybercriminals try to disappear before cardholders notice fraudulent payments and cancel transactions.
 In such a case, the platform from which the payment was made will be liable for damage and all additional charges associated with credit card chargebacks.